Our campaigning has led to:

 Traditional lorry cab with reduced vision

-Direct vision model allowing driver to see other road users
+5* Direct Vision lorry allowing driver to directly see other road users

 Our campaigning work on Direct Vision lorries has led to a world’s first driver vision standard for lorry design and permit scheme to remove the lorries with most restricted vision from our roads.
 In turn this has also led to EU-wide vision standards for new lorries and lorry models coming in from 2026.